gubuntu/docker-geoserver/README.md

 docker build --build-arg ORACLE_JDK=true -t kartoza/geoserver .
 ```

-Alternatively, you can download the Oracle JDK 7 Linux x64 tar.gz currently in use by
+Alternatively, you can download the Oracle JDK 8 Linux x64 tar.gz from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or the
 [webupd8team's Oracle JDK installer](https://launchpad.net/~webupd8team/+archive/ubuntu/java/+packages)
 (usually the latest version available from Oracle) and place it in `resources` before building.
+__Note:__ the Dockerfile currently will only pick up the Oracle one; it needs to be adapted to pick up the webupd8 one.

 To enable strong cryptography when using the Oracle JDK (recommended), download the
 [Oracle Java policy jar zip](http://docs.geoserver.org/latest/en/user/production/java.html#oracle-java)